Skip to content

 The Blue Butterfly of Cochin by Ariana Mizrahi, illustrated by Siona Benjamin

 The story begins with Leah, who lives in a Jewish community located in India in the city of Cochin.
-After three thousand years of living here, they decide to relocate to the newly formed state of Israel.
+After three thousand years of living here, they decided to relocate to the newly formed state of Israel.
 A blue butterfly comforts Leah as she contemplates the big move.
 In her new home in Israel, she misses her life in India but the blue butterfly follows her to help her realize that both locations can be considered home.
 This is a true story that feels like a modern folktale. [picture book, ages 5 and up]

 The Blue Butterfly of Cochin by Ariana Mizrahi and Siona Benjamin